Gridlastic/docker-gridc/README.md

     $ docker run --rm -it -p 4444:4444 --name gridc-hub-endpoint -e GRIDC_ENDPOINT_SUBDOMAIN= -e GRIDC_USERNAME= -e GRIDC_ACCESS_KEY= -e GRIDC_HUB=4444 gridlastic/docker-gridc

-Hub API access endpoint in your selenium code becomes `http://<USERNAME:ACCESS_KEY>@localhost:4444/wd/hub` or access the grid console like `http://localhost:4444/grid/console`.
+Hub API access endpoint in your selenium code becomes `http://<USERNAME:ACCESS_KEY>@localhost:4444/wd/hub` or if you started your grid with the option "Gridlastic Connect Hub Endpoint" selected to "hub credentials disabled" you can drop the credentials and use `http://localhost:4444/wd/hub`.
+Access the grid console like `http://localhost:4444/grid/console`.